 The shoulder has the greatest range of motion of any joint in the body.
-We depend on our shoulder for many activities like lifting groceries, driving and dressing.
+We depend on our shoulders for many activities like lifting groceries, driving and dressing.
 Shoulder pain due to injury or disease can limit range of motion and get in the way of daily living.
-The orthopaedic specialists at Main Line Health provide expert care for common to complex shoulder issues.

 Causes of shoulder pain